Code coverage

 Qodana Cloud

 You can find code coverage statistics in the upper-right corner of the Qodana report UI.
-It also enumerates the inspections that were employed by the feature.
+It also lists the inspections used by the feature.

 IDE